By Pamela Chan

 Her nomadic childhood well equipped Sunita for her international career ahead.
-She attained a Bachelor’s degree in Economics from the University of Delhi, but it was her MBA program from the Indian Institute of Management, Ahmedabad that got her interested in market research.
+She attained a Bachelor’s degree in Economics from the University of Delhi, but it was her MBA program at the Indian Institute of Management, Ahmedabad that got her interested in market research.
 She explains,

 “Strategy, per se, can be pretty dry with all the analyses and numbers.
 Market research married this with real human behavior — what they want and how they behave.
 To me, it’s a great confluence.”